wmacevoy/kiss/examples/craps/README.md

-# basics - kiss basics
+# craps - kiss craps

+Shows how PRNG is repeatable for tests, but random for run

 To build application to target directory: